 The educational and cultural program offered by the school blossomed, and by 1999 could even boast an annual Israel study tour for senior primary students.
 In 2006, the school won the Premier’s Reading Challenge, a significant achievement for the tiny cohort of only 40 students, and in 2012 teacher Samantha Muir was nominated for a QTC Teaching Excellence Award, ranking her in the top 25 teachers in the state.

 2015 We celebrated our 25th year anniversary, see the article below by Myna Freed “In the Beginning ”

 2017 saw the implementation of our school’s curriculum to the International Primary Curriculum (IPC) We have been very successful in cross pollinating the Jewish Values into the syllabus and making sure that all chagim are part of the everyday teaching plan.

 2019 Saw the establishment of the purpose-built library room, Music room and Jewish Studies room and the newly restored Olympic sized swimming pool as well as our new website.

-2020 Our new school bus has arrived, as well as our 30th Year anniversary. last year we hosted our pre-prep programme in the fourth term. the P&C successfully hosted a Worker-Bee which involved all parents and families alike.
+2020 Our new school bus has arrived, as well as our 30th Year anniversary.
+Last year we hosted our pre-prep programme in the fourth term.
+The P&C successfully hosted a Worker-Bee which involved all parents and families alike.

-2021 has seen the uplift to all the classrooms bein painted and maintained, a new outdoor eating area and gazebo as well as new technology both for the teaching staff and students to use.
+2021 has seen the uplift to all the classrooms being painted and maintained, a new outdoor eating area and gazebo as well as new technology both for the teaching staff and students to use.

-Sinai College is housed in modern, purpose-built buildings situated in a bush-land setting alongside the Jewish Communal Centre in the Southern Brisbane suburb of Burbank.
+Sinai College is housed in a modern, purpose-built buildings situated in a bush-land setting alongside the Jewish Communal Centre in the Southern Brisbane suburb of Burbank.
 The facilities include a number of classroom blocks, a newly restored swimming pool, tennis courts, playground, sports oval and the facilities of the community centre.